 More info about the museum: Museo de la Revolución / Casa de los Hermanos Serdán (Spanish)

-In colonial times this area was occupied by textile mills.
-It was remodeled in 1941, but retains a strong colonial feel.
-There are statues and ornate decorations to admire here, as well as many artists studios which are open to the public, where you can see artists at work, purchase their work or have your portrait drawn.
+In colonial time, this area was occupied by textile mills.
+It was remodeled in 1941 but retains a strong colonial feel.
+There are statues and ornate decorations to admire here, as well as many artists' studios which are open to the public, where you can see artists at work, purchase their work or have your portrait drawn.
 Occasionally open-air concerts and theatrical presentations take place here.

-Alfeñique is a meringue-type candy.
+Alfeñique is a type of candy that is similar to meringue.
 This house gets its name from the elaborate stucco-work reminiscent of this sugar and egg-white concoction.
 This was the home of Ignacio Morales, a wealthy ironworker, who ordered the house built in this style to humor his fiance (who was apparently very fond of meringue).
 The house was built in 1791 by architect Antonio de Santa Maria Inchaurregui.

 This is the shopping portion of the walking tour!